-The general purpose input/output feature is only available on units with software version 1.0.4, sub-version 001 or higher.
-This feature allows ALL the User Inputs and Outputs, including the I/O (SPARE 1-n connections), on the expansion connector as programmable I/O lines.
-Either the 'I'nput (see page 90) or 'O'utput (see page 91) commands can be used with the same I/O parameter value.
+The general purpose input/output feature is only available on units that have USER I/O. This feature allows ALL the User Inputs and Outputs, including the I/O (SPARE 1-n connections), on the IO connector as programmable I/O lines.
+Either the 'l'nput (see page 82) or 'O'utput (see page 83) commands can be used with the same I/O parameter value.